 All high-pressure water heaters must have a temperature and pressure release valve (TPR valve).
 This valve controls two critical functions: pressure and temperature.
 Therefore, do not tamper with this valve!

 If the thermostat fails and the temperature rises beyond 70°C, pressure increases.
-In this case, with the rising temperature, the TPR valve will release if it is working correctly.
-Furthermore, this happens either because of excessive heat or pressure.
+In this case, with the rising temperature, the TPR valve on the geysers will release if it is working correctly.
+Moreover, this happens either because of excessive heat or pressure.

-If the TPR valve is faulty, the boiling point of water can rise above 120°C!
-The pressure will reach a point where the pressure tank ruptures.
-At this point, the water will turn into steam instantly.
+If the TPR valves are faulty, the boiling point of water can rise above 120°C!
+The pressure will reach a point where the geysers’ pressure tanks rupture.
+At this point, the water turns into steam instantly.
 As a result, the 150 litres water in your geyser will now occupy 240,000 litres of space!
 This results in an explosion of the ferocity of a half kilogram of dynamite ( approximately 2½ sticks).
 Not only will the damage be excessive, but, as a consequence, lives can be at risk.

 Also, during periods of water cutoffs, do not use hot water or open hot water taps!
 You will burn out the element!

 Ensure that a home inspector or plumber inspects your geyser installation!

 These videos show extreme cases of a hot water heater explosion: